makersacademy/rps-challenge/README.md

-# RPS Challenge
+# RPS APP

 Task
 ----

-Knowing how to build web applications is getting us almost there as web developers!

-The Makers Academy Marketing Array ( **MAMA** ) have asked us to provide a game for them.
-Their daily grind is pretty tough and they need time to steam a little.

-Your task is to provide a _Rock, Paper, Scissors_ game for them so they can play on the web with the following user stories:
+To provide a Rock, Paper, Scissors game on the web with the following user stories:

 ```
 As a marketeer